Best way to use turmeric

 Dr Campbell's twenty year diabetes rule states that if you indulge in 20tsp of sugar each day for two decades you will almost certainly begin to suffer from the disease; that is the amount in a couple of cans of a cola.

-The Indian community in South Africa have affirmed that whilst they certainly enjoy the best way to use tumeric, Campbell's law still holds.
+The Indian community in South Africa have confirmed that whilst they certainly enjoy the best way to use tumeric, Campbell's law still holds.
 If they also eat refined grains like white rice then it will happen sooner.
+Then the 10 year diabetes rule kicks in.

 There is simply no way around it; avoid refined carbs or anticipate a life characterised by many visits to the doctor, umpteen pills and an early demise.